saa-ts-dacs/dacs/part_II/sample_archival_authority_record.md

 **Nature of Relationship to Resource _(14.3.1)_:** Creator

-**Description of Related Resource _(14.2.2)_:** Contains receipt for the profits from the first and second editions of Edward Gibbon’s _History of the Decline and Fall of the Roman Empire_; also signed by Thomas Cadell
+**Description of Related Resource _(14.2.2)_:** Contains receipt for the profits from the first and second editions of Edward Gibbon's _History of the Decline and Fall of the Roman Empire_; also signed by Thomas Cadell

 **Date of Related Resource _(14.4.1)_:** 1776